8none1/8none1.github.io/_posts/2023-12-14-bricked-xmas.md

 <https://github.com/8none1/bj_led>

 I've had another set of addressable lights sat on my desk for a while and when I was decorating my office for Christmas I thought I'd spend a little bit of time getting them hooked up to Home Assistant using the BJ_LED code as a template.
 Should be pretty easy, right?
 Well, yes.
 But also no.
 These lights are a 10M long string of addressable LEDs and are controlled by the "iDeal LED" app.
 The app is quite full featured and works well enough.
 The LEDs are, I think, WS2812 or similar.
-I am, or rather was, quite please with these lights.
+I am, or rather was, quite pleased with these lights.
 You can [get them on AliExpress](https://www.aliexpress.com/item/1005004829475855.html) of course.

 ![](/wp-content/uploads/2023/12/aliex_lights.jpg){:class="img-responsive"}